so1h/SO1H/readme.txt

 (http://github.com/alexfru/SmallerC/wiki).
 Smaller C generates 16
 bits code for NASM that can be assembled and linked to generate binary executable files of SO1H.
-The model of programming used by those binaries corresponds to the model HUGE oroposed by Alexei Frunze as part of his Smaller C project.
+The model of programming used by those binaries corresponds to the model HUGE proposed by Alexei Frunze as part of his Smaller C project.

-SO1H come of the SO1 implementation experience.
+SO1H arises from the SO1 implementation experience.
 SO1 is programmed in C using the Borland C 5.02 binary files based on the classic programming model known as SMALL.
 The SMALL model limits the size of the code segment to 64 KBytes.
-This limitation disappears in the HUGE model in which the code of each function separately can occupy up to 64 KBytes.
+This limitation disappears in the HUGE model because the code of each function separately can occupy up to 64 KBytes.

-Another great advantage of using SmallerC is that pointers take values ??corresponding to non-segmented linear directions in the range 0x00000 to 0xFFFFF, which covers most of the range of accesible addresses in the pure real mode of the 80386+ (0x000000 to 0x10FFEF).
+Another great advantage of using SmallerC is that pointers take values corresponding to non-segmented linear directions in the range 0x00000 to 0xFFFFF, which covers most of the range of accesible addresses in the pure real mode of the 80386+ (0x000000 to 0x10FFEF).